viperleed/viperleed/doc/content/files/input/displacements.rst

    <loop>

-   == SEARCH xy    !
-This block will automatically be split into one block optimizing x and one optimizing y, see above
+   !
+This block will automatically be split into separate blocks for optimizing x and y == SEARCH xy

-     = GEO_DELTA                     !
-Note: Indentation is allowed, but does not affect the function.
+     = GEO_DELTA
      Ir L(1-6) xy = -0.03 0.03 0.01

    </loop>
    </loop>